 Expense Eligibility/Use of funds:

-1. Do I need prior Ontario Centres of Excellence (OCE) approval if I intend to use OCE fund for trips to conferences outside Canada?
+1. Do I need prior Ontario Centres of Excellence (OCE) approval if I intend to use OCE fund for trips to conferences outside Ontario?

-Yes, you need Ontario Centres of Excellence (OCE) approval for this.
+Yes, you need Ontario Centres of Excellence (OCE) approval for travel outside Ontario.

 Also, please note that your airline ticket must be purchased at the lowest rate available.
 If you require clarification, please consult OCE prior to submitting your application